Women on The Frontlines is the first in a three-part project.

 In addition to the rising cost of living, increase in energy prices, and not to mention – climate change, the impact of this unprecedented event is being felt by many and I have no doubt we’re yet to truly realise its lasting effect on our economy, people, and government.

 On top of this, as a result of the pandemic, women have been the hardest hit by job losses.
-Also, women reported higher anxiety, depression and loneliness, and have beared the brunt of unpaid childcare and household work – the so called “second shift”, according to the ONS.
+Also, women reported higher anxiety, depression, and loneliness, and have borne the brunt of unpaid childcare and household work – the so-called “second shift”, according to the ONS.